Show All Answers

 However, if you are a new owner within the last year, you should submit a copy of your deed with the application.

 Automatic renewal will go into effect the following year.
-Each year the applicant will receive notification as to the State's determination.
-If the State was unable to verify their income (for any reason) the applicant will be notified by mail and have an opportunity to file an application for the year in question.
+Each year the applicant will receive notification as to the State’s determination.
+If the State was unable to verify their income (for any reason) the applicant will be notified by mail by New York State.

 These beautification programs provide an opportunity for everyone in the community to play a role in maintaining the quality of life we have all come to expect and enjoy.